Jewel Andrew

 Jewel Andrew (born 7 December 2006) is an Antiguan cricketer.
-He made his One Day International (ODI) debut for the West Indies cricket team in October 2024.
+He made his One Day International (ODI) debut for the West Indies cricket team against Sri Lanka in October 2024.
 He plays West Indian domestic cricket for the Leeward Islands cricket team and Antigua and Barbuda Falcons.
 He is a right-handed batsman and plays as a wicket-keeper.

 Domestic career

 Andrew made his List A debut for Leeward Islands against Barbados in November 2023, aged 16.

 International career

 Under-19

 In August 2023, Andrew was selected in the West Indies under-19 cricket team's squad for a tour of Sri Lanka.
 He was subsequently named in the West Indies squad for the 2024 Under-19 Cricket World Cup in South Africa.
 In the opening match of the World Cup, he scored 130 runs from 96 balls against South Africa.

 Senior

-Andrew made his One Day International debut for the West Indies against Sri Lanka in October 2024.
+Andrew made his One Day International debut for the West Indies against Sri Lanka at Pallekele in October 2024.
 He was 17 years old at the time of his debut, breaking Xavier Marshall's record as the youngest West Indies ODI debutant.